sumi-shivani/wander-lust-FullStack/README.md

-Description:
+# 🌍 WanderLust

-WanderLust is a dynamic and user-friendly web application designed for travel enthusiasts to explore, review, and share travel destinations across the globe.
-Developed as part of Apna College’s web development curriculum, the project focuses on implementing real-world features like user authentication, CRUD operations, image uploads, and interactive maps.
+**WanderLust** is a dynamic and user-friendly full-stack web application designed for travel enthusiasts to explore, review, and share travel destinations across the globe.
+Developed as part of **Apna College’s Web Development Curriculum**, this project focuses on implementing real-world features like user authentication, CRUD operations, image uploads, and interactive maps.

-The platform allows users to:
+---

+## ✨ Features

-Register and log in securely
+- 🔐 Register and log in securely (Passport.js authentication)

-Add and manage travel destination posts
+- 📝 Add, edit, and delete travel destination posts (CRUD operations)

-Upload images and write detailed reviews
+- 📸 Upload images for each destination (Cloudinary integration)

-View all destinations on an interactive map (Mapbox integration)
+- 🌍 View all destinations on an interactive map (Mapbox integration)

-Edit or delete posts with proper authorization
+- ✅ Authorization to manage only your own posts

+---

-Tech Stack:
+## 🛠️ Tech Stack

-Frontend: HTML, CSS, JavaScript, EJS
+- **Frontend:** HTML, CSS, JavaScript, EJS

-Backend: Node.js, Express.js
+- **Backend:** Node.js, Express.js

-Database: MongoDB (Mongoose ODM)

-Other Tools: Passport.js (Authentication), Cloudinary (Image Hosting), Mapbox (Map Integration)
+- **Database:** MongoDB with Mongoose ODM
+- **Authentication:** Passport.js
+- **Image Hosting:** Cloudinary
+- **Map Integration:** Mapbox

+---

-Key Learnings:
+## 📚 Key Learnings

-Built full RESTful routes and MVC architecture
+- Built full RESTful routes following MVC architecture

-Implemented secure user authentication and session management
+- Implemented secure user authentication and session management

-Integrated third-party services for real-world functionality
+- Integrated third-party APIs and services (Cloudinary & Mapbox)
+- Improved understanding of full-stack development with real-world deployment-ready features

+---

+Feel free to fork the project, give it a ⭐, and explore the code!